maximusvladimir/SaveableHash/README.md

 SaveableHash
 ============

-A little Java library that lets you save HashMaps to a file, stream, etc.
+A little Java library that lets you save HashMaps to a file, etc.

 How to Use